-Exhibit Number Description 2.1 Plan of Conversion (incorporated by reference herein from Exhibit 2.1 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 2.2 Certificate of Conversion of Virios Therapeutics, LLC (incorporated by reference herein from Exhibit 2.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 3.1 Certificate of Incorporation of Virios Therapeutics, Inc. (incorporated by reference herein from Exhibit 3.1 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 3.2 Bylaws of Virios Therapeutics, Inc. (incorporated by reference herein from Exhibit 3.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 4.1 Specimen Certificate evidencing shares of the Registrant's common stock. (incorporated by reference herein from Exhibit 4.1 to the Company's Registration Statement on Form S-1, filed with the SEC on October 16, 2020) 4.2 Description of Registrant's Securities (incorporated by reference herein from Exhibit 4.2 to the Company's Annual Report on Form 10-K, filed with the SEC on March 23, 2021) 10.1+ Employment Agreement, dated March 3, 2015, by and between Richard Burch and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.2+ Employment Agreement, dated April 5, 2020, by and between Greg Duncan and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.3 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.3+ Employment Agreement, dated April 5, 2020, by and between Angela Walsh and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.4 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.4+ Employment Agreement, dated April 5, 2020, by and between Ralph Grosswald and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.5 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.5+ Virios Therapeutics, Inc. Amended and Restated 2020 Equity Incentive Plan. (incorporated by reference herein from Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed June 17, 2022) 10.6+ Form of Stock Option Award Agreement 10.7 University of Alabama Know-How License Agreement, dated June 1, 2012, by and between The Board of Trustees of The University of Alabama for and on behalf of its component institution The University of Alabama and Innovative Med Concepts, LLC. (incorporated by reference herein from Exhibit 10.7 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.8+ Employment Agreement, dated September 10, 2020, by and between R. Michael Gendreau and Virios Therapeutics, LLC. (incorporated by reference herein from Exhibit 10.8 to the Company's Registration Statement on Form S-1, filed with the SEC on September 16, 2020) 10.9+ Agreement, dated July 15, 2020, by and between William L. Pridgen and Innovative Med Concepts, LLC. (incorporated by reference herein from Exhibit 10.9 to the Company's Registration Statement on Form S-1, filed with the SEC on December 1, 2020) 23.1 Consent of FORVIS, LLP 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-15(e) or Rule 15d-15(e) 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-15(e) or Rule 15d-15(e) 32 Certification of Chief Executive Officer and Chief Financial Officer of Periodic Report Pursuant to 18 U.S.C.
-Section 1350
+Exhibit Number Description 2.1 Plan of Conversion (incorporated by reference herein from Exhibit 2.1 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 2.2 Certificate of Conversion of Virios Therapeutics, LLC (incorporated by reference herein from Exhibit 2.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 3.1 Certificate of Incorporation of Virios Therapeutics, Inc. (incorporated by reference herein from Exhibit 3.1 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 3.2 Bylaws of Virios Therapeutics, Inc. (incorporated by reference herein from Exhibit 3.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 4.1 Specimen Certificate evidencing shares of the Registrant's common stock. (incorporated by reference herein from Exhibit 4.1 to the Company's Registration Statement on Form S-1, filed with the SEC on October 16, 2020) 4.2 Description of Registrant's Securities (incorporated by reference herein from Exhibit 4.2 to the Company's Annual Report on Form 10-K, filed with the SEC on March 23, 2021) 10.1+ Employment Agreement, dated March 3, 2015, by and between Richard Burch and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.2 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.2+ Employment Agreement, dated April 5, 2020, by and between Greg Duncan and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.3 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.3+ Employment Agreement, dated April 5, 2020, by and between Angela Walsh and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.4 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.4+ Employment Agreement, dated April 5, 2020, by and between Ralph Grosswald and Innovative Med Concepts, LLC, as amended. (incorporated by reference herein from Exhibit 10.5 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.5+ Virios Therapeutics, Inc. Amended and Restated 2020 Equity Incentive Plan. (incorporated by reference herein from Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed June 17, 2022) 10.6+ Form of Stock Option Award Agreement (incorporated by reference herein from Exhibit 10.6 to the Registrant's Annual Report on Form 10-K filed March 14, 2023) 10.7 University of Alabama Know-How License Agreement, dated June 1, 2012, by and between The Board of Trustees of The University of Alabama for and on behalf of its component institution The University of Alabama and Innovative Med Concepts, LLC. (incorporated by reference herein from Exhibit 10.7 to the Company's Registration Statement on Form S-1, filed with the SEC on August 28, 2020) 10.8+ Employment Agreement, dated September 10, 2020, by and between R. Michael Gendreau and Virios Therapeutics, LLC. (incorporated by reference herein from Exhibit 10.8 to the Company's Registration Statement on Form S-1, filed with the SEC on September 16, 2020)